Highwater-Partners/highwater/src/pages/essays/0002-cash-is-a-position.md

 The discipline is to hold cash *on purpose* and be able to say why — not to drift into it because you are afraid, and not out of it because you are bored.

-*This second post is set to `draft: true`, so it is hidden from the homepage.
-Delete that line in the frontmatter to publish it.
-Use these two files as your template, then replace them with your own writing.*